o-wth/politirate/v3/README.md

 ## Twitter

-1. **meaning/sentiment**: politicians should be able to convey their ideas without sacrificig clarity.
+1. **meaning/sentiment**: politicians should be able to convey their ideas without sacrificig clarity
+    - difficulties: sarcasm and/or satire if they are mocking another politician

-2. **analytics**: retweets without comments, reetweets with comments, replies, and the number of likes should all be factored into this score.
-Retweets with comments and replies should be analyzed to see
+2. **analytics**: retweets without comments, retweets with comments, replies, and the number of likes should all be factored into this score.
+Retweets with comments and replies should be analyzed for connotation.
+    - difficulties: threaded tweets

 3. **pictures**: determine if a picture corresponds to its text
     - difficulties: on twitter people sometimes post screenshots of text to bypass the char limit